CeciNguyen/coe332hw/homework03/README.md

 there is no need to worry and that the water is safe (this means that the time is equal to zero because it is already in the needed range).

+When running the test file, the set values in the file will result in an error.
+When you look closer to the error, you will see a very small marginal error due to the computer's rounding margin.
+Since the expected calculatios were done by hand, the calculation will not seem as exact as the computer's.

 Thank you for grading my homework!